What is a credit card?

 The advantages and disadvantages of credit cards

 Credit cards make life easier for all types of shopping scenarios, whether it be in-store or online and can be used whilst travelling overseas.
 Protection is a fundamental attribute.
 Credit cards come with fraud protection and multiple layers of security, so even if your credit details are stolen, your money remains safe.
 You can funnel regular purchases through the credit card and pay them off in one fell swoop, synching up with your pay cycle and potentially making budgeting easier.

 A credit card gives you immediate access to money for purchases when you may not have enough in savings.
 You can then pay it back with smaller pre-determined monthly instalments or in one go if you prefer.

 Lenders offer credit card rewards where you earn points in accordance with how much you spend on your credit card.
 The more you spend, the more points you can accumulate.
 These points can be used towards many different things such as purchases, experiences and even travel.
 Just make sure the rewards you earn are worth it.
-There’s no point in having rewards points, if the cost of any interest and annual fees surpass the amount you are gaining in points.
+There’s no point in having rewards points if the cost of any interest and annual fees surpass the amount you are gaining in points.

 It’s very easy to fall into the credit card trap and find you owe a lot of money, without the means to repay it.
 Apart from the purchase price, you also need to repay any interest that applies, making your repayments higher than what your initial purchase cost was.
 If you do not repay your balance in-full within each billing period, interest costs can be high – sometimes 20% p.a. or higher.

 2. Cost of borrowing

 Some businesses charge a 1% to 2% surcharge on credit card payments to cover the cost of processing.
 Some credit card providers – such as American Express – charge a higher merchant fee, which makes the cost of doing business for the retailer more expensive.

-Different types of credit card Interest
+Different types of credit card interest

 There are a few different types of interest rates and it’s important to understand which interest you will pay when making purchases with your credit card.